 SCOPE OF THIS CHAPTER

-Partner agencies in Oxfordshire have developed and published a local framework for assessment based on good analysis, timeliness and transparency and proportionate to the needs of the child and their family.
+Assessments must be based on good analysis, timeliness and transparency and proportionate to the needs of the child and their family.

 Each child who has been referred into Oxfordshire children's social care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
 Oxfordshire children's social care have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.

 In June 2019, this chapter was revised to reflect updated guidance on Assessment in Working Together to Safeguard Children.

 - Developing a Clear Analysis

 - Contribution of the Child and Family

 - Contribution of Agencies Involved with the Child and Family

 - Further Information

 1. Focus on the Child